typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 (marriage)-[:LOCATED_IN]->(:City {name:"London"})
 ```

-TypeDB's type system natively supports nested relations as modelling constructs.
-For the model above, we would create a relation `located` that connects the relation `marriage` with the `city` "London".
+Because TypeDB allows us to natively model nested relations, in TypeQL we would create a relation `located` that connects the relation `marriage` with the `city` "London".
 This would look like this:

 ![TypeDB nested relation](../images/comparisons/typedb-nested-relation.png)